 Advantages of the usual 6 weeks of student’s break

 During the school year, missing a week in school poses a lot of problems and sets students behind.
 It leaves the students with a lot of catching up to do and can impede the natural course of learning.
+Stress and burnout is more During the school year, missing a school day poses a lot of problems and sets students behind.
+It leaves the students with a lot of catching up to do and can impede the natural course of learning.
 Stress and burnout is more likely as they would try to make up with the missed time and deal with the current lessons.
 The summer break gives these students the opportunity to go on a break without missing school stuff.
 It gives them the luxury to rest and enjoy several weeks of break without worrying about the possible compensation that would come afterward.

 The usual 6 weeks of break also enables the students to spend more time with their families and attend to their hobbies.
 A lot of activities and skills are developed and nurtured during these period of time.
 Skills that add up to students’ competencies outside the academic institution.

 Moreover, the opportunity for a change of pace also arise.
 Changes in pace and perspective are important to avoid burnout and low morale.
 A sufficient break from academic studies give the students the mental space needed for personal development.